bemusic/bemuse/docs/music-server.md

 Header set Access-Control-Allow-Origin "*"
 ```

-So it should look like this
+So it should look like below
 ```
 DocumentRoot "C:\Bemuse\myserver"
 <Directory "C:\Bemuse\myserver">